prof18/marcogomiero.com/projects/index.md

 A money management Android and iOS app wrote with Kotlin Multiplatform, Jetpack Compose and Swift UI.

 This project is a work in progress, you can track the progress on [GitHub](https://github.com/prof18/MoneyFlow)

 ---

+## Filmatic · Native Android App

+Filmatic shows you some popular movies of the moment.
+The project is a playground application that I use to catch up with modern Android development.
+In particular, I've used it to learn modularization and Dependency Injection with Dagger and then Hilt.

+You can find more info about it on [GitHub](https://github.com/prof18/Filmatic).

+---